testmonitor/asana-client/README.md

 exit();
 ```

-This will redirect the user to a page asking confirmation for Asana access.
-Make sure your redirectUrl points to
+This will redirect the user to a page asking confirmation for your app getting access to Asana.
+Make sure your redirectUrl points
-the following code:
+back to your app.
+This URL should point to the following code:

 ```php
 $oauth = [